yab-g4u/IDA/README.md

 ---

 ## **🌟 Overview**
 The **AI-Powered Medical Assistant** is an **interactive, modern, and intuitive** web application built for the hackathon, integrating **Agent.AI** to enhance healthcare accessibility.
+This concept involves leveraging AI technology to create an intelligent, interactive system that empowers individuals with accurate medical information and helps them locate pharmacies efficiently.
+The AI agent acts as a virtual assistant, bridging the gap between patients and healthcare resources.
 Our AI agent assists users by:

 1️⃣ **Providing detailed medical insights** about medicines (usage, side effects, precautions).
 2️⃣ **Finding nearby pharmacies** using real-time location-based search and an interactive map.